The best themed restaurant in every state

 Michigan: Bavarian Inn Restaurant & Lodge, Frankenmuth

 One of Michigan’s most famous and unusual restaurants is the Bavarian Inn, whose menu is inspired by the traditional cuisine of the southeast German state.
 Opened in 1888 in the Bavarian-style town of Frankenmuth, the venue specializes in all-you-can-eat, family-style German meals.
-Customers praise the inn’s old-world charm and tasty food; entrées like schnitzel and smoked meats come with an array of delicious sides including noodles, potato cheese puffs, navy bean salad, and sauerkraut.
+Customers praise the inn’s old-world charm and tasty food; entrées like schnitzel and smoked meats come with an array of delicious sides including noodles, potato cheese puffs, and sauerkraut.

 Minnesota: Roxy's Cabaret, Minneapolis